 Breast implants are used to enlarge the breasts and create breast symmetry, thereby enhancing the female silhouette.

-Dr. Few uses both silicone and saline implants to create a softer, fuller and natural breast contour.
+During his breast augmentation in Chicago, Dr. Few uses both silicone and saline implants to create a softer, fuller and natural breast contour.

 Depending on your goals, anatomy, and proportions, a better shaped breast can be created with breast implants.